maiziheimei/mean-ngApp/notes.md

 // It happens that the author's collecton file called "modell" in the mongodb.

 From "modell.js" exports the "modell" model.
-Therefore, import it into "api.js".
+Therefore, importing it into "api.js".
 Mongoose provide CRUD operatuions.
 ```
 const express = require('express');
 // get a hold of Express router, then for any incoming requests we are going to send back a string "api works"